fabiolimace/notekeeper/README.md

 Note Keeper
 ======================================================

-Note Keeper is a set of tools for managing a local collection of notes.
+Note Keeper is a simple tool for managing a local collection of notes.

 A note is a markdown file in a collection directory.